Waste and recycling at the Eden Project

 We aim to design out waste from products and procedures, including working with our suppliers to help reduce the amount of packaging brought on to site.
 For example, we try to use returnable crates instead of boxes, and we even collaborate with producers on product design to reduce the amount of packaging on goods we sell in our shop.
 This is also reflected in our Procurement policy.

 Our maintenance and design teams can often be found scouring our recycling yard for things that they can reuse or turn into something else.
 Providing our teams with storage solutions means we can reuse seasonal items again and again.
-We also like to sell things in our shop that are durable and reusable such as our bamboo take-away coffee cups.

 We try and make it easy for our visitors to separate their waste into our different recycling bins.
 We have an on-site waste and recycling compound where we sort our waste further – in fact into some 20 different waste streams!
 We work with local recycling companies to ensure as much as possible of it is being recycled into new material or, as a last resort, into energy.
 We're aiming to recycle 80% of our waste by the end of 2017.